-This week, the St. Louis Cardinals were unable to come to an agreement on a contract extension with Albert Pujols, their first baseman.
+This week, the St. Louis Cardinals were unable to come to an agreement on a contract extension with Albert Pujols, their 1st baseman.

 Pujols, as you may be aware, is the best hitter in the game today.
-Has been for the last few years.
-Has been one of the top 2, along with Alex Rodriguez, for the last 10 years.
+He has been for the last few years.
+He has been one of the top 2, along with Alex Rodriguez, for the last 10 years.
 He's become a Gold Glove fielder.
 He's become a pillar of 2 communities, his native Dominican Republic and the St. Louis area where he plays.
 He has been a superstar and a gentleman.

 If, God forbid, something happens to prevent him from ever playing another game, he would already be bound for the Baseball Hall of Fame:

 * A .331 lifetime batting average, identical to that of the Cardinals' greatest all-time legend, Stan Musial.

 * A 172 OPS+, easily the highest among active players.
 Manny Ramirez has a tainted 155, and the next-best among the untainted (as far as we know, he's untainted) is Jim Thome with 147.
 All-time, Pujols trails only Babe Ruth, Ted Williams, the tainted Barry Bonds, Lou Gehrig and Rogers Hornsby, and tied with Mickey Mantle.
 Therefore, among honest men, he's tied for 6th, tied for 5th among non-cheaters, tied for 2nd among players whose careers began after 1923, tied for 1st among players whose careers began after 1939, and 1st among players whose careers began after 1951.

 * 1,900 hits.
 Only 24 active players have more, 19 have never been outed as a steroid user, and only 9 are righthanded (thus having an extra step to make to 1st base).